Are you sure you want to delete this comment? It cannot be undone. |

 That's 'paw-some'!
 Thanks for your feedback, SpringermumMT •2 years ago

 Why would a puppy food have zero carbs?
-Dogs are omnivoresButchers MT •one year ago
+Dogs are omnivoresButchers MT •2 years ago

 Hey MT, thanks for reaching out.
 Pet food labelling regulations require manufacturers to declare the protein, fat, fibre, ash (minerals) and moisture content of their food on their packaging, along with any other nutrient which is the basis of a nutritional claim (e.g. calcium).
 Although calories are usually declared on packaging, carbohydrates are not.
 Carbohydrate content can be calculated by subtracting the percentage of the other food groups from 100%.
 E.g. for Puppy Perfect cans the carbohydrate content would be 100 - 8.0 - 6.0 - 0.2 - 2.0 – 82.0 = 1.8%.
 We developed our Puppy Perfect recipes using science-backed evidence.
 We have chosen to use ingredients whose nutrients are not only scientifically proven to support a puppy’s growth and development, but also are likely to offer the greatest benefit to puppies – hope this helps!Walkingwithdogs •2 years ago

 See my review for puppy food on the tray option, I've also fed tinned too.
-Same results with both :)Butchers Walkingwithdogs •one year ago
+Same results with both :)Butchers Walkingwithdogs •2 years ago

 Sounds like you have great taste 💙Yorkiemum •2 years ago